Budots

-Budots (/buˈdɔːts/; boo-DOTS) is an electronic dance music (EDM) genre that originated in Davao City, Philippines, and is considered as street style techno.
+Budots (/buːˈdɒts/; boo-DOTS) is an electronic dance music (EDM) genre that originated in Davao City, Philippines, and is considered as street style techno.
 It eventually spread in Bisaya-speaking regions.
-Based on techno and house music with Visayan pop it is regarded as the first "Filipino-fied" electronic music, characterized by its aggressive percussion, heavy use of sampling, off-beat basslines, high-pitched "tiw ti-ti-tiw" whistle hooks, and organic noises that surround the city.
+Based on techno and house music with Visayan pop, it is regarded as the first "Filipino-fied" electronic music genre, characterized by its aggressive percussion, heavy use of sampling, off-beat basslines, high-pitched "tiw ti-ti-tiw" whistle hooks, and organic noises that surround the city.
 It is created to complement a form of freestyle street dance that bears the same name.

 Etymology

 Budots is a Bisaya slang word for slacker (Tagalog: tambay).
 An undergraduate thesis published in University of the Philippines Mindanao suggests the slang originated from the Bisaya word burot meaning "to inflate", a euphemism for the glue-sniffing juvenile delinquents called "rugby boys".
 The publication also claims that rugby boys dance in a style that would be called budots to disguise their drug use.
 It can also be traced from the Bisaya word tabudots, which means "a person dancing with unpredictable movements."